Sender Policy Framework: Principles of operation

 The envelope-from address is transmitted at the beginning of the SMTP dialog.
 If the server rejects the domain, the unauthorized client should receive a rejection message, and if that client was a relaying message transfer agent (MTA), a bounce message to the original envelope-from address may be generated.
 If the server accepts the domain, and subsequently also accepts the recipients and the body of the message, it should insert a Return-Path field in the message header in order to save the envelope-from address.
 While the address in the Return-Path often matches other originator addresses in the mail header such as the header-from, this is not necessarily the case, and SPF does not prevent forgery of these other addresses such as sender header.

 Spammers can send email with an SPF PASS result if they have an account in a domain with a sender policy, or abuse a compromised system in this domain.
 However, doing so makes the spammer easier to trace.

-The main benefit of SPF is to the owners of email addresses that are forged in the Return-Path.
+SPF benefits owners of email addresses that are forged in the Return-Path.
 They receive large numbers of unsolicited error messages and other auto-replies.
 If such receivers use SPF to specify their legitimate source IP addresses and indicate FAIL result for all other addresses, receivers checking SPF can reject forgeries, thus reducing or eliminating the amount of backscatter.

 SPF has potential advantages beyond helping identify unwanted mail.
 In particular, if a sender provides SPF information, then receivers can use SPF PASS results in combination with an allow list to identify known reliable senders.
 Scenarios like compromised systems and shared sending mailers limit this use.